Calabi-Yau/Landau-Ginzburg Correspondence for Weil-Peterson Metrics and $tt^*$ Structures: Introduction

-Finally, we show the full Calabi-Yau/Landau-Ginzburg correspondence \begin{thm} The small $tt^*$ structure on LG's side (See Definition \ref{smallLG}) and the $tt^*$ structure on CY's side (See in the last subsection) are isomorphic. \end{thm}
+Finally, we show the full CY/LG correspondence \begin{thm} The small $tt^*$ structure on LG's side (See Definition \ref{smallLG}) and the $tt^*$ structure on CY's side (See in the last subsection) are isomorphic. \end{thm} \begin{rem} The existence of a map between Hodge structures on the LG and CY sides that preserves the Hodge filtration and bilinear form is widely acknowledged \cite{carlson1980infinitesimal,Fan2020LGCYCB,Hertling2004} .
+Therefore, the focus now turns to the preservation of the real structures.
+We can actually modify the real structure on $\Jac(F)$ given by Cecotti in \cite{CECOTTI1991N} using the transition matrix obtained in Theorem \ref{lgcy1}.
+As shown in \cref{last}, the modified real structure is preserved by the map constructed in \cite[Theorem 7.3]{Hertling2004}(which is the map $R$ constructed in Definition \ref{resmap} ). \end{rem}